Remote Desktop Connection Windows 10 Home

 Remote Desktop Connection (RDC) is a technology that permits a computer to connect, gain access and take control of a remote PC over a network.
-It implements Remote Desktop Protocol (RDP) through Terminal service or Remote Desktop Service to gain remote access over a computer or a network.
+It implements Remote Desktop Protocol (RDP) through Terminal service or Windows Remote Desktop Service to gain remote access over a computer or a network.

 Remote Desktop Services (RDS) includes various elements to allow users to remotely access applications and graphical desktops

 - Connection Broker: This tries to maintain an uninterrupted connection with remote desktops.
 It allows the user to re-establish the connection if there exists any interruption without losing the view of a virtual desktop.

 - Gateway: This component establishes the connection to RemoteApp programs and virtual desktops over the Internet.

 - Licensing: This helps to track the usage of licenses while deploying RDS.

 - Session Host: The Session Host entitles a server to host session-associated RemoteApp programs or desktops.